-The Chandler Road Extension Planning & Preservation Study is being funding through the 2013 Williamson County Road Bond Program.
-Funding for construction of transportation projects can come from many sources; the most common are road bonds, tolling and partnerships between federal, state, county, and city governments.
-ROW acquisition and construction funding sources have not yet been identified; however, at this time, the corridor is not being planned as a toll road.
+The Chandler Road Extension Planning & ROW Preservation Study is being funding through the voter-approved 2013 Williamson County Road Bond.
+Funding for construction of transportation projects can come from many sources; the most common are road bonds, partnerships between federal, state, county, and city governments, and in some cases tolling.